helloqx/ComputerVisionProject/assets/README.md

 # Images Description

-## checkerboard_original.jpg
+## Checkerboard
-All the other checkerboard_*.jpg are derived from this original image through cropping using GIMP Image Editor GIMP Image editor uses the same coordinate configuration as OpenCV:
+All the other checkerboard_*.jpg are derived from checkerboard_original.jpg through cropping using GIMP Image Editor GIMP Image editor uses the same coordinate configuration as OpenCV:
 (x, y) corresponds to (col, row).
 The top left corner is (0, 0) and x increases as you go to the right, y increases as you go to the bottom